apache/kyuubi/docs/connector/spark/iceberg.rst

 Iceberg Integration
 -------------------

-To enable the integration of kyuubi spark sql engine and Iceberg through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and Iceberg through Spark DataSource V2 API, you need to:

 - Referencing the Iceberg :ref:`dependencies<spark-iceberg-deps>`
-- Setting the spark extension and catalog :ref:`configurations<spark-iceberg-conf>`
+- Setting the Spark extension and catalog :ref:`configurations<spark-iceberg-conf>`

 .. _spark-iceberg-deps:

 Dependencies
 ************

-The **classpath** of kyuubi spark sql engine with Iceberg supported consists of
+The **classpath** of Kyuubi Spark SQL engine with Iceberg supported consists of

 1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
 2. a copy of spark distribution